top of page

 The LifeSkills Centre Inc.

-Nancy is a graduate of The University of Western Ontario, obtaining a Psychology and Criminology degree.
-Nancy relied on her Psychology background to provide support throughout the community to individuals with developmental/cognitive disabilities.
+Nancy is a graduate of The University of Western Ontario, where she earned a Bachelor's degree in Psychology and Criminology.
+Nancy relied on her Psychology background to provide support throughout the community to individuals with developmental / cognitive disabilities.
 Nancy has a special interest in providing support to individuals who have experienced acquired brain injuries, spinal cord injuries and developmental disabilities.

 Nancy was a Camp Leader at the annual 4-day Camp Dawn for ABI survivors.
 Camp Leaders work in groups to facilitate activities for campers, playing an integral role in the camp experience.
-Nancy has completed the Level 1: Neurorehabilitation: Assisting Recovery & Function in Everyday Life Following Brain Injury course through OBIA (in collaboration with Brock University).
+Nancy has completed the OBIA course, Level 1: Neurorehabilitation: Assisting Recovery & Function in Everyday Life Following Brain Injury.
 Nancy is fluent in French and Portuguese and provides support in either language.

 nancy.png